R-TF-007-005 Post-Market Clinical Follow-up (PMCF) report

 The device does not have any accessories.

-The device's functionality can be leveraged through its API, which is compatible with any device that has an internet connection, from personal computers and servers to mobile phones, regardless of operating systems and makes.
+The device's functionality can be leveraged through its API, which is compatible with any device that has an internet connection, from personal computers and servers to mobile phones, regardless of operating systems.

 Explanation of any novel features